marcpage/libernet/README.md

 ```
 {
 	"message": the above dictionary,
-	"signature": signature of message from signer,
+	"signature": base64 encoded signature of message from signer,
 	"signer": hash of public key,
 }
 ````